callen2010/uWSGI-deploy/README.md

 uWSGI-Deploy
 =======================

-Sample deployment config for uwsgi, installing a hello world application (using puppet)
+Sample deployment config for uwsgi, installing a hello world application, with nginx as a front end (using puppet)

-INSTRUCTIONS:
+INSTRUCTIONS: This has been tested on Amazon Linux AMI 2013.09

    * Install Git